Reviews You Can Rely On

 • 5

-Bottom Line A high end running experience that is low on fluff, runners and interval trainers will appreciate the qualityIf space is a premium and you don't want to sacrifice much exercise quality, this is about as good as it getsA fantastic, fully-featured, heavy-duty treadmill, if you can justify the expenseCompact and easy to use with incline adjustments; it's not ideal for running but works well for walking and light joggingBasic but affordable, this model gets the job done for much less than the competition
+Bottom Line A high-end running experience that is low on fluff, runners and interval trainers will appreciate its power and exercise qualityIf space is a premium and you don't want to sacrifice much exercise quality, this is about as good as it getsA fantastic, fully-featured, heavy-duty treadmill, if you can justify the expenseCompact and easy to use with incline adjustments; it's not ideal for running but works well for walking and light joggingBasic but affordable, this model gets the job done for much less than the competition

 Rating Categories Horizon 7.4 AT Echelon Stride 6 Bowflex Treadmill 22 UREVO Strol 1 Pro F...
 Sunny Health and Fi...